alshedivat/al-folio/_pages/teaching.md

 nav_order: 3
 ---

-I believe that conveying science effectively and persuasively to the general public is just as important, if not more important, to do the research itself.
-Scientific efforts and progress are only useful to society if findings are accessible, understood, and acted upon accordingly.
+Conveying science effectively and persuasively to the general public is vital.
+We can tap into full potential of scientific progress if scientific findings are efficiently conveyed and acted upon accordingly.
 The COVID-19 pandemic has been an eye-opening testament to this -- where lack of understanding in the dynamic scientific progress perpetuated the public health crisis.

 I created easy-to-understand animated explainer videos, the most notable of which are COVID-19 explainer videos commissioned by multiple departments at Yale.
 Some are featured below: